Tree Planting Volunteer Days

 The Horn Farm Center celebrates a vision of relationship between land and people where both can thrive in harmony and reciprocity, and riparian buffers are just one of the ways we’re bringing this vision to to our community.

-To learn more about riparian buffers and the Horn Farm Center’s efforts for the bioregion, check out the first three installments of our 2023 blog series, titled For the Whole Stream: Riparian Buffers
+To learn more about riparian buffers and the Horn Farm Center’s efforts for the bioregion, check out our blog series:

 Volunteer Spotlight: